einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 Now we've got our first "inside" condition planted firmly inside the outer "if" statement, i.e. lines 3-10 above.
 Look again at the flowchart to see what the "then"/consequent statements should be on lines 5 and 7.
 One should print "no problem" and the other should tell us something about duct tape, according to the picture.

-Fill in these missing "then" statements like so:
+Fill in these missing “then” clauses like so:

 {% highlight js linenos %}var move = prompt("Does it move? (yes/no)");
 if (move == "yes") {